 As children grow, the way they think advances through predictable stages.
 Piaget [a Swiss psychologist] noticed that at each higher stage, children could think in more complex and sophisticated ways, meaning they were able to deal with increasingly difficult problems.
 Where Piaget left off in childhood, researchers like Robert Kegan and Bill Torbert picked up in adulthood.
 For a long time it was assumed that once you reach adulthood, these stages of development would stop – after all you are a grown-up, right?
 But Kegan and others discovered that developmental stages do in fact continue into adulthood, though something about the way adults develop through them changes.
 Whereas children move rapidly through the stages, an adult’s pace of development slows dramatically, almost to the point of plateauing.
 In addition, while a child’s development appears to happen automatically, adults cannot simply sit back and wait; now they need to work to keep growing.

-Just like the rate of business growth is non-linear in a startup, neither is your personal growth.
+Just like the rate of business growth is non-linear in startups and high growth technology businesses, neither is your personal growth.
 Says Kegan:

 What gradually happens is not just a linear accretion of more and more that one can look at or think about, but a qualitative shift in the very shape of the window or lens through which one looks at the world.